 It is because of this reason that I thought of posting its recipe here.

-- First and foremost thing is that you need to wash Bathua thoroughly.
+- The first and foremost thing is that you need to wash Bathua thoroughly.

 - Then, boil it.
 It gets cooked very quickly so cook it in the pressure cooker for just one whistle.